jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 that it escapes notice.
 People think of backbiting as being nasty to a friend behind their back, but that's simply one example.
-Think of half of the commentary on social media; ridicule and scorn are commonly heaped on all sorts of actors in society.
+Think of half of the commentary on social media; ridicule and scorn are commonly heaped on all sorts of people in society.
 Other ethnicities, religions, political movements, people residing in other locations, entire populations are regularly abused without regard to one's firsthand knowledge of the situation.
 Your entire Facebook feed may consist mostly of backbiting - "viral posts" shared among like-minded people trashing others who will never see that slander because it won't show up in the feed.
+Indeed, the ads in your feed may very well fit in with the same sorts of slanders.

 There are situations where there really is a need to report on the ill behavior of others.
 Backbiting isn't that.
 Most people can instinctively